 STEM refers to the group of academic disciplines including Science, Technology, Engineering and Mathematics.
 Examples of STEM are:

 Women are represented far less in technical occupations than men.
-According to the National Center for Women & Information Technology (NCWIT), in 2015, the percentage of computing occupations held by women was three times less than that of the male representation in STEM.
+According to the National Center for Women & Information Technology (NCWIT), only 26% of computer and mathematical occupations are held by women

-The article goes on to break down the 25% of women in STEM occupations by race.
-16% of the 25% are white women, 5% are Asian women, 3% are African American, and 1% are Latina/Hispanic.
+Of the nearly 1.5 million women in the field in 2019, 57% were white women, 24% were Asian women, 11% were African American and 8% were Latina/Hispanic.
 The underrepresentation of women in STEM is due to a variety of contributors from biases to underlying feelings of discouragement toward earning a master’s in data science or other in-demand, tech-oriented degrees.

 What Issues Do Women in STEM Face?

 There is an array of barriers that women in STEM face from educational opportunities to occupational prospects.
-According to the same study by NCWIT, the number of women in STEM has been at a constant rate of decline since 1991 from a high of 36% to 25% in 2015.
 In order to make changes, it becomes necessary to be aware of the challenges that women in STEM face.

 - STEM environment challenges: Numerical underrepresentation and negative stereotypes can discourage women by creating an unapproachable and toxic environment.
-This type of environment can seem exclusive, or not attainable to outsiders that are just as (if not more) qualified.
+This type of environment can seem exclusive or not attainable to outsiders that are just as (if not more) qualified.
 Being seen as — and feeling like — a minority can be socially isolating as well.
-According to an article written on sexual harassment in STEM, “Women in STEM endure the highest rate of sexual harassment of any professional outside of the military.”
-The article goes on to say that nearly 50% of women in the sciences experience sexual harassment in comparison to 16% of men who experienced sexual harassment.

 - Structural and interpersonal challenges: Again, the representation of female mentors is lesser than males in STEM education.
-With fewer women employed within STEM as their male counterpart, comes less availability for female mentorship and encouragement from someone who has faced similar issues.
-Aside from gender work discrimination during the hiring process, there are reports of being given lower-paying positions, being held to different standards, condescending speech, or even being rejected for a job or promotion entirely.
+Fewer women employed within STEM compared to their male counterparts means less availability for female mentorship and encouragement from someone who has faced similar issues.
+Aside from gender work discrimination during the hiring process, there are reports of being given lower-paying positions, being held to different standards, condescending speech or even being rejected for a job or promotion entirely.

-- Sense of self challenges: When the challenges above have become so prevalent, the way that women can feel about their personal and professional identity can be psychologically deterring.
-Gender biases and stereotyping can feel unfair and undesirable — enough so to create the margin in the representation of women in STEM.
+- Sense of self challenges: The way that women can feel about their personal and professional identity can be psychologically deterring when the challenges above have become so prevalent.
+Gender biases and stereotyping can seem unfair and undesirable, enough so to create the margin in the representation of women in STEM.

 Why Women Should Pursue STEM Careers